-It’s the one thing that universally unites and connects us.
+It’s the one thing that unites and connects us all.

 We’ve all experienced some version of it.

-Perhaps, for you, it was the rush of the chemical attraction; they touched your hand and the electricity was… unforgettable.
-Or maybe - for you - it wasn’t the chemistry.
-Maybe it was the feeling of finally being home.
-Or maybe it was finally feeling that familiarity - as if you've known someone for years and years even though you just met them.
+Perhaps it was the rush of the chemical attraction--they touched your hand and the electricity was unforgettable.
+Or maybe it wasn’t the chemistry, maybe it was the feeling of finally being home.
+Or a kind of comfort and safety you felt almost immediately.
+Or maybe it was a feeling of familiarity--as if you've known someone for years even though you just met them.

-But then at some point - sometimes sooner, sometimes later - when these feelings (many of which we discover are Illusions and projections) are dispelled, and the person begins to behave in ways that disappoint, confound, or even anger us, and we begin to question the connection that we have with them and - at times - perhaps even our own judgment.
+Then at some point when those feelings (many of which we discover are Illusions and projections) are dispelled, and the person begins to behave in ways that disappoint, confound or even anger us, we may begin to question the connection that we have with them and at times, perhaps, even our own judgment.

-Inevitably we come face-to-face with how many assumptions we've made.
-How we have built our entire relationship and levels of trust as well as our desires about the future on these assumptions.
-And in our pain and confusion, we often make grave errors that only make matters worse and tragically make our future in that relationship - or the next - even worse than that.
+Inevitably, we come face-to-face with how many assumptions we've made.
+How we have built our entire relationship and levels of trust, as well as our fantasies about the future, on these assumptions.
+And in our pain and confusion, we often make grave errors that only make matters worse and tragically make our future in that relationship - or the next - even worse still.

 These are conversations that need to be had sooner rather than later.
 And some people know that, but they don’t know how to have those conversations.

-Or when conflict arises that we lack the tools to navigate the situation in a way that feels successful, let alone connective and satisfying to both of you.
+Then when conflict arises, we lack the tools to navigate the situation in a way that feels good, let alone connective and satisfying to both of you.

-Or when it stalls we don't know how to keep it alive, sexy, and have it continue to inspire and uplift - to bring out the best in us.
+Or when the relationship stalls we don't know how to keep it alive, sexy, and have it continue to inspire and uplift - to bring out the best in us.

-Or when it ends we have no constructive way to deal with the grief, the self-doubt, the anger, and no capacity to deal with feelings of betrayal or loss … or .. confusion.
+Then when it ends we have no constructive way to deal with the grief, the self-doubt, the anger, and no capacity to deal with feelings of betrayal or loss or confusion.

-Some of us at that point in the process immerse ourselves so deeply into the process and into the feelings of loss that we may even think that we are destined to repeat the cycles - and perhaps some of you have that do not work and lock fundamental workability.
+At that point, some of us immerse ourselves so deeply into the process and feelings of loss that we may even think that we are destined to repeat the cycles - and perhaps some of you have - that do not work and lack fundamental workability.